-The first seven days off work due to an illness can be self certified by completing a self-certification form (SC2) which is available from your employer or on the HMRC website or from this link.
+The first seven days off work due to an illness can be self certified by completing a self-certification form (SC2) which is available from your employer or on the HMRC website.

 The seven days includes days that you don’t normally work.
 So when you work out how long you’ve been off sick, you should include weekends and bank holidays.